ZanzyTHEbar/MicroPythonAsyncWebserver/micropython-nanoweb-master/README.md

-# Nanoweb
+# Webserver

-Nanoweb is a full asynchronous web server for micropython created in order to benefit from a correct ratio between memory size and features.
+This webserver is a full asynchronous web server for micropython created in order to benefit from a correct ratio between memory size and features.

 It is thus able to run on an ESP8266 or ESP32.